 No, really, do we have a handle on everything?

-To materially improve business operations and the overall customer experience, organisations must take inventory of current solutions and processes. service offerings and processes across the enterprise, legacy ways of working must be understood and documented.
+To materially improve business operations and the overall customer experience, organizations must take inventory of current solutions and processes. service offerings and processes across the enterprise, legacy ways of working must be understood and documented.
 Transformation only occurs at the intersection of technology and process.
 Technology in isolation cannot solve any business problem.
-In my experience, the ‘digital’ in digital transformation is prioritised over the need to profoundly alter operational procedures, which causes major issues down the road.
+In my experience, the ‘digital’ in digital transformation is prioritized over the need to profoundly alter operational procedures, which causes major issues down the road.

 To overcome issues pertaining to process opacity, many companies I engage with are seeing huge value from business process modeling (BPM).
 BPM allows a company to create a business case for transformation, identifying inefficiencies, manual effort and pain points in across existing business tasks.
 BPM often creates the business case for digital transformation and allows for semi-qualitative return on investment (RoI) calculations.

-I have worked with several CIOs who are using digital transformation as a catalyst for a more robust regulatory compliance posture, complexity reduction, and improved time-to-market of solutions.
+I have worked with several CIOs who are using digital transformation as a catalyst for a more robust regulatory compliance posture, complexity reduction and improved time-to-market of solutions.
 Security and technology leaders are working in concert with business analysts to translate business services from a functional level, through to the applications that serve them and the data housed therein.
 Such a model is hugely valuable in qualifying regulatory positions and highlighting critical business applications.